chrqls/node-smile-server/docs/content/guides/iqmanager.md

 ## Creating an IQSet

 The steps to create an IQSet are described below.
 We recommend using a spreadsheet program like Microsoft Excel to export a CSV file.
-Use the IQSet_Template.xls to create IQSets.
+Use the [iqset_template.csv](/static/assets/iqset_template.csv) or [iqset_template.xls](/static/assets/iqset_template.xls) to create your own IQSets.

-1. TODO
-1. TODO
-1. TODO
+1. Open [iqset_template.xls](/static/assets/iqset_template.xls) using Excel, Libre Office, or Open Office.
+1. Modify the Session details for Teacher Name, Session "Title", and Group Name.
+1. Modify the Question answer sets, with one question per row
+1. "Save As" a .csv file, using Charset = UTF-8, Field Delimiter = comma, and Text Delimiter = double quotes
+1. You should have a valid IQSet ready to load.
+1. Go to main menu to Upload an IQSet

 This will be the most difficult step to complete.